sumnerevans/sumnerevans.com/content/2017-18-panma-canal-cruise/2017-12-31-willemstad-curacao.md

 went offroad for most of the day and since it had just rained, we got pretty muddy.

-We started by going over the large bridge in Curacao, TODO.
+We started by going over the large bridge in Curacao, Queen Juliana Bridge.
 This bridge goes over the harbour entrance.
 Curacao is a major port island.
 It's harbour is really good and it has an international airport with direct flights to the Netherlands and other countries every day.
 Curacao and Aruba are actually Dutch islands, an EU island just miles off the coast of South America.
 Curacao has a large refinery which refines oil coming in from Venezuela and then exports it to the rest of the world.

 In addition to the automobile bridge, there is a pedestrian bridge over the